esteban941017/personal_development_environment/docs/windows.md

 #### Activate Docker in WSL distribution

-Access Docker Desktop's panel, click on the gear and then navigate to `Resources -> WSL Integration` and enable the Linus distribution to be used with Docker, then click on `Apply & Restart`
+Access Docker Desktop's panel, click on the gear and then navigate to `Resources -> WSL Integration` and enable the Linux distribution to be used with Docker, then click on `Apply & Restart`

 ---